remotelockbox/remotelockbox/README.md

 #### Required Parts

- - A tiny linux-based computer with WiFi such as the Raspberry Pi Zero W
+ - A tiny computer with WiFi and GPIO such as the Raspberry Pi Zero W
  - Micro-USB power supply
  - A relay circuit (or a MOSFET power controller circuit)
  - Electronic security box with a keypad that can be removed from the inside.